-State practice and licensure laws authorize NPs to evaluate patients, diagnose and prescribe medications and therapeutic measures.
+State practice and licensure laws authorize nurse practitioners (NPs) to evaluate patients, diagnose and prescribe medications and therapeutic measures.

-NP practice is regulated by the Board of Nursing.
+NP practice is regulated by the Board of Nursing (BON).

-State law requires 10 CE hours every two years.
-See the Board of Nursing for details.
+Ten CE hours are required every two years.
+See the BON for details.

 RI ADC 31-5-28:8.0